alexander-marquardt/open-food-facts-ndjson-extractor/README.md

 ## Data is not included in this repo

-Users must download the [OFF JSONL export](https://static.openfoodfacts.org/data/openfoodfacts-products.jsonl.gz) and place it at:
+Users must download the OFF JSONL export at: [https://static.openfoodfacts.org/data/openfoodfacts-products.jsonl.gz](https://static.openfoodfacts.org/data/openfoodfacts-products.jsonl.gz)

+Then place it in the data directory:

 `data/openfoodfacts-products.jsonl.gz`